 TRUTH, RUMORS and PROBABILITIES:

 —Everwood is being re-run and may be poised to be revived as well, on the CW.
 The show originally ran 2002-2006 with Gregory Smith and Vivien Cardone, along with Emily vanCamp and Chris Pratt playing pairs of teen siblings (Greg, Emily and Vivien actually were teens for the first few years).
-Treat Williams and Tom Amandes played rival doctors/their respective fathers.
-It was fun, easy on the mind and eyes entertainment.
-My mom never saw it, so we’ll probably watch (I already saw most of the Episodes).
-Also appearing were/are
+Starring Treat Williams and Tom Amandes as rival doctors/their respective fathers, it was fun, easy on the mind and eyes entertainment.
+My mom never saw it, so we’ll probably watch (I already saw most of the episodes).
+Premier date not set, yet.

 —Roseanne is being revived and will premier on ABC mid-season, 2017-18.
 Even John Goodman‘s character (who died in their last season) will return (presumably in “new” flashbacks).

 Roseanne Barr, of course, will return, as will former cast members, Sara Gilbert, Laurie Metcalf, Michael Fishman and Lecy Goranson, with Sarah Chalke also back, but in a different role.
 I never watched the original except in clips (in my no-TV years), but I might give this a watch.
 Mom says: “Yuck.”